(Sorry this transcript sucks, we'll fix it as soon as we can!)

 [44:52] Oh wow, didn't see that coming [laughter].
 But there are so many questions up in the air about the pollution, the effects of it, how it works, and even things that we've already discussed like lead.
-I mean we listed a very large amount of diseases and the consequences that can result from air pollution and to be clear this is only a small part of the total amount of health effects that can occur and all of that is because of air pollution itself what it's made of when it enters the body how long the exposure is and what Pathways in there's a body all these are variables interact an important to the severity of these effects in exactly which diseases you get if the problems actually occur ultimately if it can lead to immortality and we don't really understand all these variables because they're so complicated there's so many of them and work constantly living in this world air pollution is a reality where something we can't avoid when are individuals most vulnerable to air pollution we don't know how deep does it affect cognitive development we really have no idea we don't have answers to even a small portion of these questions and part of what makes understanding this air pollution so difficult as that is hard to isolate for any one particle or variable.
+I mean we listed a very large amount of diseases and consequences that can result from air pollution, and to be clear this is only a small part of the total amount of health effects that can occur.
+And all of that is because of air pollution itself.
+What it's made of, when it enters the body, how long the exposure is, and what pathways it enters the body.
+All these variables interact and are important to the severity of these effects, and exactly which diseases you get, if the problems actually occur ultimately, if it can lead to mortality.
+And we don't really understand all these variables because they're so complicated, there's so many of them.
+And we're constantly living in this world where air pollution is a reality, where it's something we can't avoid.
+When are individuals most vulnerable to air pollution?
+We don't know.
+How deep does it affect cognitive development?
+We really have no idea.
+We don't have answers to even a small portion of these questions.
+And part of what makes understanding this air pollution so difficult is that is hard to isolate for any one particle or variable.

-[45:57] I mean it this is the ambient air removing individual from the air to study single variables it's not really practical or even possible most of these studies at the same time some of the effects of air pollution require an external stress to be present before a health problem can manifest itself so one is the key that opens the door and that's what causes the problem ultimately and this may be why a high proportion of air pollution health effects occur in poorer countries and within low-income in minority communities in countries like the United States where these people must deal with a wide variety of other hardships including racial discrimination police violence for syndication Financial pressure poverty food insecurity whatever it is causing these increase dresses on the body that leaves the vulnerable to the effects of air pollution.
+I mean this is the ambient air!
+So removing an individual from the air to study single variables, it's not really practical or even possible in most of these studies.
+At the same time some of the effects of air pollution require an external stress to be present before a health problem can manifest itself.
+So one is the key that opens the door and that's what causes the problem ultimately.
+And this may be why a higher proportion of air pollution health effects occur in poorer countries and within low-income and minority communities in countries like the United States where these people must deal with a wide variety of other hardships including racial discrimination, police violence, worse education, financial pressure, poverty, food insecurity, whatever it is, causing these increased stresses on the body that leaves them vulnerable to the effects of air pollution.

 [46:40] And perhaps it's because of all these questions and these uncertainties that cities around the world do not adequately educate their citizens on the quality of the air and what it means for People's Health.
 The WHO has established standards for what the organization considers to be safe levels of many of the particles that can be found in the air, but the indices that cities and countries all around the world use to convey air pollution to their populations, they seem to be completely arbitrary and they don't even follow these World Health Organization guidelines.
-For instance, Great Britain will say it air pollution is low when nitrogen dioxide levels are five times the who safe limit we here in the United States we also exaggerate what is safe in terms of air pollution, at the same time a lot of these indexes on air quality themselves misguide people into under estimating the risks of chronic exposure to any level of pollution the very existence of an air pollution index that tells us the air is good today or the air is bad today use caution these give us the false impression that there is a safe and healthy level of air pollution David this is something you mention much earlier in the show about how there is no safe limit there was a study published last year and the Journal of the American Medical Association, and it's found exactly that there is no level of air pollution that is safe and of course the health risks are especially acute for older or more vulnerable individuals the study looked at 22 million deaths in the United States of people aged 65 and up, and it sounded direct correlation between death and a level of particulate matter in the air as air pollution goes up more people die as it goes down less people die.
-It's a simple as that and according to the authors of the study there is no safe level of exposure to Ozone and other particulate matter.
+For instance, Great Britain will say its air pollution is low when nitrogen dioxide levels are five times the WHO safe limit.
+We here in the United States, we also exaggerate what is safe in terms of air pollution.
+At the same time, a lot of these indexes on air quality themselves misguide people into under-estimating the risks of chronic exposure to any level of pollution.
+The very existence of an air pollution index that tells us the air is good today, or the air is bad today, use caution, these give us the false impression that there is a safe and healthy level of air pollution.
+David this is something you mention much earlier in the show, about how there is no safe limit.
+There was a study published last year in the Journal of the American Medical Association, and its found exactly that: that there is no level of air pollution that is safe.
+And of course, the health risks are especially acute for older or more vulnerable individuals.
+The study looked at 22 million deaths in the United States of people aged 65 and up, and it found a direct correlation between deaths and a level of particulate matter in the air.
+As air pollution goes up, more people die.
+As it goes down, less people die.
+It's as simple as that.
+And according to the authors of the study, there is no safe level of exposure to ozone and other particulate matter.

-[48:33] Another proceedings of the National Academy of Sciences study published this year shows that the decline in United States air pollution is it going much slower than the Environmental Protection Agency has actually claimed satellite data reveals that we have been reducing certain pollutants in the air like nitric oxide and carbon monoxide a much lower rates than we actually thought the fears of the EPA overestimated the effectiveness of certain technological improvements in cars and trucks what are bility to fight air pollution will be even harder now that the EPA is committed to lowering the standards for car emissions and other pollutants going forward.
+[48:33] Another proceedings of the National Academy of Sciences study published this year shows that the decline in United States air pollution is occurring much slower than the Environmental Protection Agency has actually claimed.
+Satellite data reveals that we have been reducing certain pollutants in the air like nitric oxide and carbon monoxide at much lower rates than we actually thought.
+It appears that the EPA overestimated the effectiveness of certain technological improvements in cars and trucks.
+But our ability to fight air pollution will be even harder now that the EPA is committed to lowering the standards for car emissions and other pollutants going forward.

-[49:06] Okay David so basically we don't really know what's going on and I think this is where we need to bring up the two probably most significant points that we're going to make in this episode and that's the relationship does air pollution has on global climate change and some of the ways that we simply don't understand it until after all that we've discussed so far, like I alluded to earlier David this is probably the most discouraging section of this episode because now that we are a little bit more aware of all this pollution around us and some of the harmful effects of having on us, you know we're all charged up, or angry, we're ready to solve this problem, right?
+[49:06] Okay David so basically we don't really know what's going on.
+And I think this is where we need to bring up the two, probably most significant points that we're going to make in this episode: and that's the relationship air pollution has on global climate change, and some of the ways that we simply don't understand it.
+And so after all that we've discussed so far, like I alluded to earlier David, this is probably the most discouraging section of this episode; because now that we are a little bit more aware of all this pollution around us and some of the harmful effects its having on us, you know we're all charged up, or angry, we're ready to solve this problem, right?
 We're not taking no for an answer!

-[49:43] We're here to demand we're here to demand more electric vehicles cleaner power plants you know our politicians are going to fix this problem right.
+[49:43] We're here to demand more electric vehicles cleaner, power plants, you know our politicians are going to fix this problem, right?

-[50:14] I actually Daniel I think we were talking about this earlier this episode with the international shipping before I was so rudely cut off.
+[50:14] Actually Daniel I think we were talking about this earlier this episode with the international shipping before I was so rudely cut off.

 [50:25] Well here it is everyone.

-[50:27] Okay what you want explain once again how some of this air pollution could possibly mitigate some of the progress of climate change.
+[50:27] Okay, well do you want explain once again how some of this air pollution could possibly mitigate some of the progress of climate change?

-[50:35] They're quickly it works something like, this so the sulfate and his other aerosol that we mention that are generated by things like burning this very dirty bunker fuel increased cloud cover and did the flex a lot of this incoming sunlight and consequently that prevents the Earth from eating up as much and in certain cases can even cause a cooling effect this effect is actually it has a name it because it's been scientifically studied is called.
-Global dimming.
+[50:35] Very quickly, it works something like this: so the sulfates and these other aerosols that we mention that are generated by things like burning this very dirty bunker fuel, can increase cloud cover.
+And it deflects a lot of this incoming sunlight and consequently that prevents the Earth from heating up as much and in certain cases can even cause a cooling effect.
+This effect is actually has a name because it's been scientifically studied.
+It's called, "global dimming."

-[51:01] Interesting will a 2016 paper that was published in nature geoscience estimate.
-That this aerosol deflection has hidden a third of the warming that we've caused in the past 50 years of this doesn't mean that our air pollution has prevented warm it just means in a way we've hitting it out of sight and this is necessarily temporary.
-It is similar to the way the ocean has masked much of our admissions the ocean has been absorbing massive amounts of our carbon dioxide emissions and this means that as the oceans capacity to do so starts to Wayne we will see an unprecedented acceleration of warming as our emissions have a much higher direct impact on climate, and this air pollution is very similar if we start to clean this air pollution up is going to release the temporary cooling pressures we've experienced.
-All at once and that's going to have dramatic impact on our global climate for example a 2016 paper that was published in nature geoscience concludes that up to half a degree celsius increase in the Arctic is attributable to air pollution.
-Ductions in Europe since 1980 about that and the Arctic which is the most important region for regulating climate worldwide...
+[51:01] Interesting.
+Well a 2016 paper that was published in Nature Geoscience, estimates that this aerosol deflection has hidden a third of the warming that we've caused in the past 50 years.
+Now this doesn't mean that our air pollution has prevented warming; it just means in a way we've hidden it out of sight, and this is necessarily temporary.
+It is similar to the way the ocean has masked much of our emissions.
+The ocean has been absorbing massive amounts of our carbon dioxide emissions, and this means that as the oceans capacity to do so starts to wain, we will see an unprecedented acceleration of warming as our emissions have a much higher direct impact on climate.
+And this air pollution is very similar; if we start to clean this air pollution up, it is going to release the temporary cooling pressures we've experienced all at once and that's going to have dramatic impacts on our global climate.
+For example a 2016 paper that was published in Nature Geoscience, concludes that up to half a degree celsius increase in the Arctic is attributable to air pollution reductions in Europe since 1980.
+Ok David so think about that.
+In the Arctic, which is the most important region for regulating climate worldwide...

-[52:17] And to be clear the Arctic is warm significantly more than the rest of the world so why we Face .9 degrees or so increase in Celsius the Arctic is significantly higher than that at this point already.
+[52:17] And to be clear the Arctic has warmed significantly more than the rest of the world.
+So why while we face .9 degrees or so increase in Celsius, the Arctic is significantly higher than that at this point already.

 [52:28] Yeah that's right.
 And of the current increase that it has experienced, half a degree has come from the reduction in air pollution alone just over the past 40 years.
 And similarly, if we were to eliminate all human emissions of aerosols right now, today, our global temperature would increase between half and a whole degree Celsius from that change alone.
-And David if that were not bad enough, some of the aerosol pollution around our cities, will it redirects weather patterns and it serves to mask some of the most violent and extreme weather events we should expect with a warming Planet which means that reducing the pollution levels in cities threatens to disrupt the most amount of people from violent precipitations another storm they would then be more like.
+And David if that were not bad enough, some of the aerosol pollution around our cities, well it redirects weather patterns and it serves to mask some of the most violent and extreme weather events we should expect with a warming planet.
+Which means that reducing these pollution levels in cities threatens to disrupt the most amount of people from violent precipitations and other storms that would then be more likely.

-[53:16] This is such an incredibly important point I really want to drive it home several times here and that's the fact that we are dying from air pollution a huge amounts millions of people annually and those of us who don't die immediately from it are facing debilitative diseases like Alzheimer's of diabetes and it's also actively changing the way our brains work especially in unborn children and the very young this is a huge Global health.
-We're trying to fix it we're trying to clear the Year we're trying to get rid of all these bluetent gasoline and diesel vehicles we want to Envision a world that is powered by electric energy something similar you want to get rid of these Putin cold plants we want to move away from natural gas and we ultimately want this world that is completely renewable solar panels wind power hydroelectric.
-Things that don't help with this air pollution but the catch is if we do that things that we have to do to prevent ourselves from cooking because of climate change - instantly, we jump almost overnight a degree Celsius in warming.
+[53:16] This is such an incredibly important point.
+I really want to drive it home several times here.
+And that's the fact that we are dying from air pollution in huge amounts, millions of people annually, and those of us who don't die immediately from it are facing debilitative diseases like Alzheimer's, like diabetes, and it's also actively changing the way our brains work - especially in unborn children and the very young.
+This is a huge global health problem.
+But, we're trying to fix it, we're trying to clear the air, we're trying to get rid of all these pollutant gasoline and diesel vehicles, we want to envision a world that is powered by electric energy or something similar.
+We want to get rid of these polluting coal plants, we want to move away from natural gas, and we ultimately want this world that is completely renewable; solar panels, wind power, hydroelectric.
+Things that don't output this air pollution.
+But the catch is if we do that, things that we have to do to prevent ourselves from cooking because of climate change - instantly, we jump almost overnight a degree Celsius in warming.
 And that1.5 degree Paris agreement goal, something that we need to eliminate all this pollution anyway to achieve, it's gone, we passed it.
 We're at 2 degrees or more.
 You can see now at this point that there is no possibility of reaching 1.5, because the technology that we need to reach is 1.5 degrees Celsius warming, it clears the air.
 And its global dimming effect causes us to jump past that goal.
 So we can snap our fingers right now [snaps], transform all of our polluting air to clean solar energy, we would still warm up past this goal, instantly.
 There is no solution here.
 We're either killing ourselves with the air that we breathe, and if we fix that we cook to death.

-[55:00] It's not that there's no Solutions it's just that there's bad and worse Solutions and I'm not sure which one is worse maybe we need to pull out that tistical life measurement and do the math and see.
+[55:00] Well it's not that there's no solutions, it's just that there's bad and worse solutions and I'm not sure which one is worse.
+Maybe we need to pull out that statistical life measurement and do the math and see.